August 2017 Arch Linux Install

 .....
 I've seen this before and the work-around I use is to install spacefm. spacefm is a AUR

+package.
 Here are instructions for installing AUR packages.